yoavadamlab/VR-setup-for-NeuroImaging/README.md

-# Compact VR experimental setup for neuroimaging
+# Compact virtual realilty setup for neuroimaging

 We study neural activity in the mouse hippocampus in virtual reality using various optical techniques, including voltage imaging, calcium imaging and optogenetic modulation.